frnandu/yana/GOSSIP.md

 "The simplest characterization of the gossip model is just this:\
 reading the posts of people you follow from the relays that they wrote them to."

-If you want to know more in detailed about the original idea from mike please read his good explanation of it [here](https://mikedilger.com/gossip-model/).
+If you want to know more in detailed about the original idea from Mike please read his good explanation of it [here](https://mikedilger.com/gossip-model/).

 More recently, people have been calling it the outbox model, since you go fetch notes from your feed followed contacts declared outbox relays.